Celebrating South Asian Heritage Month

 Bexley Wellbeing Partnership meeting – 25th July 2024

 25th July 2024 – Bexley Wellbeing Partnership Meeting, 2.00pm to 4.00pm, Council Chamber, Bexley Civic Offices, 2 Watling Street, Bexley, DA6 7AT Join the Bexley Wellbeing Partnership Committee as this month we update residents on health and wellbeing support available to them.
-Members of the public will have an opportunity to send in questions in […]
+Our Let’s Talk session will focus on Bexley’s Community Health Champions initiative, and […]

 Thursday 25th July 2024